-As part of our push for more Discord in the Zwift community I’ve put together a quick tutorial.
+As part of our push for more Discord in the Zwift community I’ve put together this simple tutorial.
 Following the simple steps below will get you started using the Discord voice chat app while Zwifting.

 But before we get to the meat of the tutorial, I wanted to share this video–one of my favorites in the Zwift universe.
 Here you can watch TeamODZ’s Justin Wagner finishing the big Zwift Team Worlds 2017 race.
 You can hear his interaction with teammates via Discord, making this a perfect example of audio chat bringing the Zwift experience to the next level.